 If your organization or group would like to offer the KBE internally on an ongoing basis to employees or members, please contact us to establish a KBE Partnership Agreement.
 If you are interested in a small number of KBEs, you may wish to consider booking through KAIROS.
 Request a KBE today!

 If you are outside of Canada, please contact the Global and Newcomer Coordinator for more information on how to partner with KAIROS.
-If you are an Indigenous consultant or small business, please contact firstname.lastname@example.org to discuss how to use the KBE.
+If you are an Indigenous consultant or small business, please contact our Partnerships Coordinator to discuss how to use the KBE.

 Why Should You Partner With KAIROS?